You are $75 away from free shipping

-There are few things to like about acne.
+Acne can be frustrating to deal with from the time it starts forming to the time it ends its cycle.
 The lumps and bumps that form can be painful, hard to conceal, and overall distressing.
-And for many acne sufferers, that’s not even the worst of it.
-Once the blemishes have run their course, they may leave behind a trail of scars in their wake.
-These reminders of past breakouts are stubborn—perhaps more so than the blemishes themselves—and certainly unwanted.
-To add insult to injury, there are different types and severities of acne scars.
-With time, patience and the right skin care routine, you can help address the look of your acne scars and pave the way toward clearer-looking skin.
+For many acne sufferers, once the blemishes have run their course, they may leave behind a trail of scars in their wake, which can range in type and severity.
+Luckily, they don’t have to be permanent—there are a few ways you can get rid of acne scars.
+With time, patience, and the right skin care routine, you can help address the look of your acne scars and pave the way toward clearer-looking skin.

 If your acne scars are deep and indented, there are other options that may help smooth their appearance.
 Depending on the type of acne scar, its severity, and how long it has been around, one of the below options (or a combination of them) may work to get rid of your acne scars.

 Fractional or ablative lasers are commonly used to address the appearance of acne scars.
-According to the Mayo Clinic, these aggressive lasers can leave the skin swollen and red for a bit of time.
+These aggressive lasers can leave the skin swollen and red for a bit of time.
 Some skin care providers may prefer non-ablative lasers, which are arguably less harsh, to lighten scars.
 However, while this type of laser doesn’t require downtime, a series of treatments will be necessary for the desired results.